 In 1454 Thomas Hawkyn, a grocer living in London who had been born in Woodham Walter and lived there as a small boy, willed the cost of a "new Ile on the north side of the Church of Wodeham aforesaid, with an honest Chappell on the north side of the Chauncell to be halloweid of our lady and Seint Thomas of Cantbury."
 Thomas Hawkyn calls it the church of St. Nicholas but it is extremely unlikely he would have written his will himself, nor had he lived in the village for many years, and it would seem the name became confused in either his mind or the writing for the church is dedicated to St. Michael the Archangel and there is no record of Queen Elizabeth being asked to approve a change of name as well as a change of venue.
 The pillars between the nave and the north aisle are most definitely those from the original building for they have been scrawled on and some of the writing has been positively dated as being between 1450 and 1500.
 The name William Barton appears, written and rewritten in various letter styles, and this at a time in history when few were able to write.
 His name is found in an item dated 1471 in the Calendar of Patent Rolls when it appears he paid money and was "pardoned for offences committed before 6 July."
 What offences?
 Writing on church pillars?
 Presumably he would have had to pay again to be pardoned for offences committed after that date!
 The roof of the north aisle is also fifteenth century which would indicate that Thomas Hawkyn's north aisle was removed to the new site, as was his "honest Chappell," now the vestry.
 Other motifs scratched on his pillars include drawings of what appear to be pennants.
 Did a Royalist group make the church a meeting place in the middle 1600s in what was essentially Cromwell's country?
 The marks are fading now; over succeeding years many have fingered them to try and decipher their meaning and it becomes more and more difficult to trace them with the eye.

-Originally the church was entered by a door on the south side, now blocked up.
+Originally the church was entered by a door on the south side, now the access to the toilet area.
 Outside this was a porch where most of the business of the village would have taken place, both ecclesiastical and secular.
 More writing is decipherable here, scratched on the pillars in the 1600s and 1700s by a succession of doodlers waiting their turn.
 There is also a south door to the chancel visible from the outside but all traces of it on the inside have been obliterated and it is difficult to fix the date.
 In 1795 the main south door was blocked up by plasterwork on the inside and the porch dismantled.
 By this time the Manor House had been pulled down, there was no lord to drive across his park to the door nearest his home, less and less business was being transacted in the porch and the homes of the villagers were on the other side of the church.
 The tiles from the dismantled porch were sold and it is possible that the actual door itself was moved to the north side where it is still in use today.

 Three bells are hung in the church and three appear in the inventory of the original building, dated 1552.
 Of these only one remains which is said to have been made by Giles Jordon, or his son Henry, in or near 1470.
 The other two bear the inscriptions "Miles Graye made me 1676" and "Tho.
 Gardiner Sudbury fecit 1713."
 To reach them one has to climb a steep ladder at the west end of the church, push open a trap door and climb through into the belfry.
 The present belfry is relatively new.
 Before it, probably around 1700, a gallery had been built at the back of the church with a school room below.
 It was only a small gallery but large enough to accommodate the orchestra co-opted from the village people who played at services during the eighteenth and early nineteenth centuries.